rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 There are [sample templates](https://github.com/rfennell/vNextBuild/tree/master/SampleTemplates) that just produce basic releases notes for both Git and TFVC based releases for both V1 and V2 formats.
 Most samples are in Markdown, but it is possible to generate any other format such as HTML

+> **It is recommended that the newer Handlebars based templating model is use.
+It is more flexible and future enhancements will target it.**

 ### Use the original scripting model
 Prior to 2.27.x a bespoke scripting language was used.
 A sample of this format is as follows